 To maintain a secure Site.
 IP addresses are collected in order to maintain our Site security and ensure access to restricted portions of the Site is limited to authorized users.

 To improve our performance by using third party vendors.
 We may also disclose certain data to third party contractors or vendors in connection with their performance of services to us.
 Contractual agreements between us and such third parties provide that your information will be kept confidential and secure.

-- Pre-Event Lists.
+- Pre-Event List.
 Sponsors of a Forrester event are provided a “Pre-Event List” for event staffing purposes.
-The list does not contain names or contact information.
-It may contain the industry, company name and job level of individuals that have registered for the event.
+The list contains job level, industry, country and company name of individuals that have registered for the event.
 The list may also include whether the individual registered to attend live or virtually.

-- Live Events.
-Forum event attendees are provided with badges having bar codes that may be scanned at sponsored activities or sponsor booths.
+- Live Events: Forum event attendees are provided with badges having bar codes that may be scanned at sponsored activities or sponsor booths.
 Attendee contact information (first name, last name, title, company, email, work phone, work address, work state, work zip code, country) is transferred to any sponsor that scans the badge for the sponsor’s use in marketing.
 The list may also include whether the individual registered to attend live or virtually.

-- Virtual Events.
-When visiting a sponsor’s virtual booth in the Event’s Marketplace, the sponsor is able to see your name, title, and company in real-time.
-If you download information or click anything in the sponsor’s virtual booth, then your contact information (first name, last name, title, company, email, work phone, work address, work state, work zip code, country) is transferred to the sponsor in real-time for the sponsor’s use in marketing.
+- Virtual Events: When visiting a sponsor’s virtual space in the Event’s Marketplace, the sponsor is able to see your name, title, and company in real-time.
+If you download information or view anything in the sponsor’s virtual space, then your contact information (first name, last name, title, company, email, work phone, work address, work state, work zip code, country) is transferred to the sponsor in real-time for the sponsor’s use in marketing.
 The list may also include whether the individual registered to attend live or virtually.